xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 The answer is yes, and by  treating  it that way, we can simplify the code and make  it  considerably  more  orthogonal.
-I propose that  we  use  an explicit keyword, PROGRAM, to identify the main program (Note that this  means  that we can't start the file with it, as in Pascal).
+I propose that  we  use  an explicit keyword, `PROGRAM`, to identify the main program (Note that this  means  that we can't start the file with it, as in Pascal).
 In this case, our BNF becomes: